What We Offer

 She has appeared as a property expert in many articles including The Daily Telegraph, The Sunday Times and the TV programmes BBC’S “Inside Out” and BBC 1’s “homes under the hammer” featuring Green Farm.

-They have stunningly restored their home Green Farm and Green Farm Barn, and have built the Spa and the Studio.
+They have stunningly restored their home Green Farm and the Barn at Green Farm, and have built the Spa and the Studio.
 Guests also experience the lifestyle of the farm.
 MaryAnn puts her success down to creating partnerships with uniquely talented and committed builders and professionals with trust, integrity, workmanship, team work among its key values.

 Before "retiring" to Green Farm, Martin was an army officer, accountant, sales executive and business leader.
 His main experience was in the software industry where, as Vice-President EMEA, he helped take Applix, a failing software company, to a successful sale to IBM.
 Martin then led IBM’s team of sales specialists for Financial Performance Management in EMEA for the five years before taking a non-executive director role at ICit Business Intelligence, IBM’s leading Performance Management reseller in the UK while he and MaryAnn started developing Green Farm.